To learn more about the resources and services offered by the VRC, explore the links to your left

 VRC SCANNING SERVICES

 Upon Art and Art History faculty request, the VRC scans images needed for teaching and learning within the department.
-In observance of fair use, the VRC cannot scan images that are reasonably available from vendors.
-The VRC is happy to purchase these commercial images to be included in the collection for educational purposes.
+In observance of copyright law, the VRC cannot scan images that are reasonably available from vendors.
+The VRC can license these commercial images to be included in the collection for educational purposes.

 Please see the VRC’s order images page for complete policies and ordering instructions.